futres/RShinyFuTRES/README.md

 ```
 to_json()
 ```
-Converts all columns that do not match the template into a singular dynamicProperties column.
+Converts all columns that do not match the <a href="https://github.com/futres/template/blob/master/template.csv">template</a> into a singular <a href="https://dwc.tdwg.org/list/#dwc_dynamicProperties">dwc:dynamicProperties</a> column.
 This is automatic.

 -----------------------------------------------------------------------------------------------------------------------